 “An innovative approach to support U.S. junior faculty engaged in research on the physical and social determinants of health in under-resourced communities.”

-With support from the JPB Foundation, the JPB Environmental Health Fellowship Program has been established to promote a new generation of Environmental Health scholars who are committed to comprehensive approaches to address health disparities in disadvantaged communities.
-The Program offers Fellowships to support junior faculty or research scientists who are at an early career stage at institutions across the U.S.
+The JPB Foundation advances opportunity in the United States through transformational initiatives that empower those living in poverty, enriches and sustains our environment, and enables pioneering medical research.
+With support from the JPB Foundation, the JPB Environmental Health Fellowship Program promotes a new generation of Social and Environmental Health scholars through fellowships that support junior faculty who are at an early career stage at institutions across the U.S.

 - Two one-week workshops annually for training and development

-- Mentorship designed to enhance existing expertise and also to expand scholarship into novel domains
+- Mentorship to enhance existing expertise and to expand scholarship into novel domains

-The JPB Environmental Health Fellows come from disciplines related to Environmental Health such as Epidemiology, Exposure Sciences, Social and Behavioral Sciences, Engineering and Physical and Biological Sciences.
+Fellows come from disciplines related to Environmental and Social Determinants of Health such as Epidemiology, Exposure Sciences, Social and Behavioral Sciences, Engineering and Physical and Biological Sciences.

-The JPB Environmental Health Fellows are junior faculty or research scientists (preferably in their first appointment period) working on Environmental Health research as it relates to health disparities in disadvantaged communities.
+Fellows are junior faculty or Federal Agency Senior Research Scientists (preferably in their first appointment period) working on Social and Environmental Health research as it relates to health disparities in vulnerable communities.

 Fellows are individuals with a particular commitment to scholarship, creativity and new ideas.
 Working collaboratively Fellows are focused on With a focus on solutions aimed at mitigating health disparities.